ingageco/capacitor-site/pages/docs/basics/building-your-app.md

 # Building your App

-<p class="intro">Capacitor works on a three-step build process: First, your web code is built (if necessary).
+Capacitor works on a three-step build process: First, your web code is built (if necessary).
 Next, the built web code is copied to each platform.
-Finally, the app is compiled using the platform-specific tooling.</p>
+Finally, the app is compiled using the platform-specific tooling.

 ## 1. Building web code